 The Mumbai Film Festival has become a very influential international festival and it is exciting to see Lies We Tell screen there.
 Several important artists with ties to India are involved with this film, so it seems very fitting for it to be part of this year’s festival offerings.

 Lies We Tell has its Irish premiere on October 21.

 Kerry Film Festival will host the Irish Premiere of LIES WE TELL starring Gabriel Byrne and Harvey Keitel.
 When his billionaire boss Demi (Harvey Keitel) dies, chauffeur Donald (Gabriel Byrne) is given one final job – to wipe out any evidence of Demi’s relationship with his mistress, the enigmatic and beautiful Amber (Sibylla Deen).Unwittingly drawn into a dangerous urban underworld, he encounters dark, harrowing practices, and a sinister criminal figure who will test him to his very limits.

 Check out the PDF booklet of the complete Kerry Film Festival schedule.
 They have an amazing collection of Irish and other films, in addition to our favorite new Gabriel Byrne film! wink

 The Lies We Tell Facebook Page shared the video below.
-It begins with stars Gabriel Byrne and Sibylla Dean talking about their experiences making the film in Yorkshire.
+It begins with stars Gabriel Byrne and Sibylla Deen talking about their experiences making the film in Yorkshire.